MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 [dksd: Move references to the end of the sentence or clause if they currently sit mid-sentence and break the flow.]
 The difficulty of learning navigation policies from supervised data is well recognized in the literature.
 Pomerleau’s ALVINN system imitated human steering by training on camera and laser readings【650549137831343†L85-L91】; while promising, it worked only on simple road scenes and suffered when the environment changed.
 Kaelbling, Littman and Cassandra formalized POMDPs (Partially Observable Markov Decision Processes), highlighting the challenge of acting under partial observability【141877599114902†L128-L145】.
 Later, Ross et al. introduced DAgger, an imitation-learning algorithm that addresses distribution shift by iteratively collecting expert feedback along the learner’s own trajectories【725851254557814†L8-L24】.

-Hausknecht and Stone proposed the Deep Recurrent Q-Network (DRQN) to handle partially observable environments by maintaining a hidden state over time. [dksd: These architectures are especially suited for environments requiring memory of past observations] Such recurrent architectures could enable our agent to accumulate information about the goal’s direction across multiple steps.
+Hausknecht and Stone proposed the Deep Recurrent Q-Network (DRQN) to handle partially observable environments by maintaining a hidden state over time.
+These architectures are especially suited for environments requiring memory of past observations.
+Such recurrent architectures could enable agents to accumulate information about the goal’s direction across multiple steps.
 Tamar et al. introduced **Value Iteration Networks (VIN)**, neural networks that embed a differentiable planning module and learn to perform approximate value iteration【380127289722745†L49-L58】.
 VINs have been applied to grid-world navigation and could provide a more principled way to combine local observations with implicit planning.
 More recent work such as Neural Map (Parisotto & Salakhutdinov, 2017) incorporates external memory to build an internal map, which is critical when the task requires exploration and recall of previously visited locations.

 Codevilla et al. show that behavior-cloned policies with high action agreement can still crash because they lack planning and fail to recover from mistakes.
-Therefore, evaluation metrics should include path efficiency [dksd: accuracy of action prediction.], collision rates and goal success rather than solely action prediction accuracy.
+Therefore, evaluation metrics should include path efficiency, collision rates and goal success rather than solely action prediction accuracy.
 Our use of accuracy and F1 score provides a first assessment but does not fully capture navigation quality.

 ## 3. Methodology

 ### 3.1 World generation and sensors

-The environment is a square grid of size 20×20.
+The environment is a bounded square grid of size 20×20.
 A world generator populates the grid with single-tile obstacles based on a probability (`obstacle_prob = 0.2`) and adds several horizontal or vertical walls of random lengths.
 The start and goal locations are randomly selected so that the Euclidean distance between them is at least eight cells and neither lies on an obstacle.
 Each simulation generates a new world, ensuring a diverse set of layouts.
 The agent can move in eight directions corresponding to the Moore neighborhood [N, NE, E, SE, S, SW, W, NW].

 To navigate, the agent initially received local information solely from eight radial distance sensors.
 Each sensor reports the number of unobstructed tiles from the agent’s position in one of eight directions, up to the nearest wall or obstacle.
-As part of our methodology to improve learning performance, we incrementally introduced additional features. [dksd: Clarify whether the world is bounded, wraps around, or treats out-of-bounds tiles as implicit walls.]
+As part of our methodology to improve learning performance, we incrementally introduced additional features.

-First, we added the [Use the Manhattan distance or Chebyshev distance] Euclidean distance to the goal, giving the agent a global sense of how far it remained from its objective.
+First, we added the Euclidean distance to the goal, giving the agent a global sense of how far it remained from its objective.
 This feature provided useful context that wasn't captured by the local sensors alone, helping guide movement decisions more effectively.

 We then added goal direction as computed angle in radians between the agent and the goal to give more spatial context.

-We also explored normalizing the direction to the goal as a unit vector, which offered a modest but consistent performance boost by encoding directional intent in a format that complements the sensor layout. [dksd: Add a technical note explaining why unit vectors may outperform raw angles.]

 With these enhancements, the final raw state representation consisted of sensor_0 to sensor_7, the distance_to_goal, and the goal_direction and the target variable was the action chosen by A\*—an integer from 0 to 7 representing one of the eight possible moves.